Coronavirus outbreak: West Bengal govt to divide red zone into three; No quick relief

 CM Mamata also said that the Red Zones would be divided into three categories, and said, "Steps would also be taken to restart the 100-day work scheme in the non-containment areas."

 The West Bengal Chief Minister also slammed the Centre's decision on the nationwide lockdown plan, claiming that the residents were facing problems because it was "poorly planned".
-This remark, by the Chief Minister, came less than 24 hours after her video conference meeting with Prime Minister Narendra Modi that was held on Momday in which she criticised the Centre for politicising the state's response to the pandemic situation.
+This remark, by the Chief Minister, came less than 24 hours after her video conference meeting with Prime Minister Narendra Modi that was held on Monday in which she criticised the Centre for politicising the state's response to the pandemic situation.

 How did COVID-19 cases in India touched the 70k mark